-Accidents
+Illness or Accidents

-If a serious injury occurs on the school grounds or on the bus, parents will be notified and asked to pick up the child for their own observation or examination by their family physician.
-Parents will be promptly notified of all injuries not considered minor.
-In the event that the parents cannot be reached, the student may be released to the person named on the emergency card.
-It is critical that the emergency card be filled out and updated throughout the year as necessary.
+Parents/guardians will be promptly notified of any illness or injury not considered minor and, in most cases, asked to pick up the child for their own observation or examination by their family physician.
+In the event that the parents/guardians cannot be reached, the student may be released to the person named on the child's enrollment/emergency card.
+It is critical that you keep contact information current.
+Please notify the office immediately if any changes occur.
+Phone numbers are especially important for your child's safety and well-being.
 If the accident or injury is serious, the school will call 911 and notify the parents immediately.